 More on camp later, but this is one of my favorite times of the year.
 Being able to witness the breakthroughs – not only from my athletes – but from all those who have come out to challenge themselves and see what they can do, is so meaningful to me.
 As a coach, there really is no better way to spend my days recovering!
 We put heaps of pics on social media, so check those out when you get a chance.

 After racing and through camp, I will be honest that I was waiting for it…..I was waiting for the downfall.
 I was waiting for the day I’d look at my bike and say I just didn’t want to sit on the saddle for another few hours.
 Or I just didn’t want to get in the pool for some laps.
 But, that never happened!
 Camp turned out to be one of the best ways to spend my recovery, and in fact only made me hungry for more.
 Reflecting on the races also left me wanting a bit more.
 I felt like there was a certain sharpness, a finesse, that I lacked in those races.
 I’m not all that surprised – after all, I did race a 50 miler in November.
 By the time I recovered from that, then started to ramp up for the 2 iron distance races, it’s not surprising that we didn’t quite get to that sharpening effect.

 So…..I started to wonder, why not hit that now?
 I wasn’t planning to race a full distance again until summer……but……maybe……..

 And so I’m back at home and into the training swing of things again.
-That means working, training, watching Love on Netflix (season 2 is out *finally*) and cooking my standard meal delivery meals (WHO has time for the grocery store?).
+That means working, training, watching Love on Netflix (season 2 is out *finally*) and cooking my standard meal delivery meals (WHO has time for the grocery store?) plus there are so many different options to cater to your diet, you can even get Pescatarian Meal Delivery.
 Busy and exciting life folks, you can follow it all on instagram!

 More on the exact info to come, but yes, I’m excited to say I’ll be racing again in APRIL!
 Will share the dets soon!